 Whilst developing a wide and rich vocabulary we also want to foster a love of reading.
-All students at Redmoor have a KS3 or KS4 reading list.
+All students at Redmoor have access to a KS3 or KS4 reading list.
 It is a very comprehensive list of recommended fiction for teenagers and includes books from many genres to suit all tastes.
-It is regularly re-published to ensure it reflects the latest books.
 It contains a simple guide to the complexity or suitability of the books for different types of readers.
 When not in school, students can browse and reserve books through our Online Library Service.
 If students are unsure about what to read, Mrs Barnes, our school librarian and teen fiction guru, is always full of great recommendations!

 Furthermore, all Key Stage 3 tutor groups have a morning registration dedicated to Page Turners.
 This is a twenty minute activity where the tutor reads aloud from a novel.
 Page Turners encompasses the joy of simply being read to, whilst bonding as a tutor group over some great fiction for teenagers.
 Students will have been exposed to a wide range of quality books by the time they complete KS3.

 All students in Year 7 and 8 at Redmoor have lessons dedicated to oracy, comprehension and independent reading.
 The Reading Skills curriculum provides students with skills that underpin excellent literacy across the wider curriculum.
 Firstly, we focus on developing students’ ability to articulate their ideas and opinions in order to give them the confidence to participate in high quality discussion and debate.
 These activities lead to higher quality written work across their subjects.
 All subjects plan ‘Talking Points’ into their topic planning, providing many opportunities for students to practise formal, intelligent talk – a vital skill for success in later life.

 Secondly, our curriculum promotes a love of reading for pleasure.
 Each week students are given the opportunity to read a book of their choice, listen to engaging excerpts and participate in high quality discussions about the literature we read.